 The years passed and I never made peace with my glasses.
 It didn’t matter how expensive or sleek or stylish the frame were, I looked like a dweeb and since Seth Cohen hadn’t made being a nerd cool yet, I avoid wearing my glasses.
 I developed a habit of walking with my eyes glued to the ground.
 I was so worried someone would see me, wave and I wouldn’t wave back because I couldn’t make out their face.

 Then in high school, I discovered contact lenses through Med Applications and I was saved.
 Well, not saved.
 Almost a decade of poor eye sight has contributed to making me the clumsiest person in existence.
 I have terrible depth perception.
 Wearing contacts has only made that worse, so now when I wear my glasses, I constantly miss the bedside table.
 Hello broken iPhone screen, I’m talking about you.
 I also still walk with my eyes on the ground.
 I can’t shake the habit.

 A couple of years ago, I ripped a layer of whatever coats my eye bulb off by accident.
-My contacts had become dry and I had tried moving them.
+My contacts had become dry because I ignored the autumn eye care tips my optometrist gave me and I tried moving them.
 I was at university and had to catch the train home with one eye the size of Quasimodo’s.

 I have had countless eye infections.
 Spent endless hours in the Catch 22 situation of being too blind to see where I left my glasses.
 I’ve become intimately familiar with what it feels like to have sand in your eyes when you actually don’t.
 And I can poke myself in the eye without blinking.
 Every cloud, silver lining, right?